teamniteo/helpscout-messages-to-mailbox/README.md

 # helpscout-messages-to-mailbox
 Creates a new message in mailbox every time the survey message is created.
-This is needed if you wish to create messages without refreshing survey page.
+This is needed if you wish to create messages from survey responses.

 ## To use this Cloudflare Worker, follow these steps: